Klaus Ley, M.D.

-The build-up of fat and other substances in the body’s arteries can cause them to narrow and harden, increasing the risk of heart attacks and strokes.
+The build-up of fat, cells and calcifications in the body’s arteries can cause them to narrow and harden, eventually leading to heart attacks and strokes.
 This degradation of the arteries is called atherosclerosis, and the havoc it can wreak makes it the leading cause of death worldwide.
 Klaus Ley is exploring the role our immune response plays in atherosclerosis, and his aim is to develop a vaccine and drugs that leverage human immunity to tackle the disease.

 For more than two decades, Ley has applied his knowledge of immunology to understand the role that immune cells play in atherosclerosis.
 White blood cells swim in the blood, helping to protect the body from infection.
 To do their job, they must adhere to the blood vessel wall.
-In a chronic disease like atherosclerosis, this happens over and over and over, eventually making the lumen narrower and the wall harder.
-So, instead of helping to solve a problem, the immune cells turn against the body by bringing on atherosclerosis.
+In a chronic disease like atherosclerosis, this happens over and over again, eventually making the lumen narrower and the wall harder.
+So, instead of helping to solve a problem, the immune cells turn against the body.
+They actually hasten the atherosclerosis process.

 It is this autoimmune reaction – and how to prevent it or reverse it – that Ley thinks is key in reducing the risk of atherosclerosis beyond what current drugs and lifestyle changes can achieve.